isabeljones299/airport-challenge/README.md

 ---

 ## Improvements

+As part of test driven development, I would aim to write out a list of the tests to be created before starting on the production code as this would make transitioning from the domain models to coding a smoother process.

+This project could be extended by creating terminals which planes could be moved between to allow more planes to take off at once.
+There could be a weather forcast and a journey time for each plane to ensure the safetey of passengers thoughout their flight.

 If I was to refactor my code:
     - I would add plane and weather classes ensuring single responsibility